ai-doge/PublicWiki/ai-doge-blog/content/posts/face_refresh/index.md

 Your memories are unique, priceless, and yours alone.
 As life moves on, it's these moments that matter most.
 [FaceRefresh: AI Photo Restorer](https://apps.apple.com/app/facerefresh-ai-photo-restorer/id6463642671) is here to bring them back to life, vividly and securely, right on your device.

-Key features:
-• Face Sharpening: Transform blurry faces into crisp, clear focal points.
-• Mosaic Removal: Eliminate pixelation specifically from faces for a smoother appearance.
-• Color Correction: Balance facial tones to restore natural colors.
-• Entirely On-Device Processing: All computations are performed entirely on your device, ensuring your data never leaves your phone.

 ## How to Use OpenCV2 in a Swift Project
 It's worth mentioning that our initial use of OpenCV was somewhat of a detour.